rorymckinley/are_we_there_yet/README.md

 ## About

 AreWeThereYet is a gem that provides alternative profiling for RSpec 1.3.x for those who are not blessed enough to be using all the crunchy goodness that is RSpec 2.x.
 Metrics are tracked per file and per example in a SQLite3 database.
-The location of the database is passed through as a parameter when running the specs
+The URI of the database is passed through as a parameter when running the specs

-AWTY only logs data, so you are currently required to handroll any reporting functionality.
-There is also, currently no data output to STDOUT when spec runs with this formatter.
+AreWeThereYet does not produce any output to STDOUT during the spec run.
+Howeevr, it does provide some rudimentary reporting that can be run against the data in the selected database.

 ## Usage

 ### Logging of spec execution time

 1. Add `require 'are_we_there_yet'` to your `spec_helper.rb` file.
-2. When running the specs pass the name of the class together with the location of your SQLite3 database, e.g:
+2. When running the specs pass the name of the class together with a database uri, e.g:
-  `spec -fAreWeThereYet::Recorder:/path/to/db.sqlite3 spec`
+  `spec -fAreWeThereYet::Recorder:sqlite:///path/to/db.sqlite3 spec`

 Only passing tests are profiled.